Modeling nonstationary spatial processes with normalizing flows: Simulation experiments

 where $r = \sqrt{s_1^2 + s_2^2},$ and $\theta = \operatorname{atan2}(s_2, s_1),$ for $\bfs \in D$.
 We denote the process associated with the first experiment as $Y_1(\cdot)$, and that with the second experiment as $Y_2(\cdot)$.
 We simulated both processes on a 101 $\times$ 101 gridding of $D$ (Figure \ref{fig:True_process}); we denote each of these grid points by $\bfs_{0,j}, j = 1,\ldots, n_p$, where $n_p = 101^2$, and collect these points in the set $D_0 \equiv \{\bfs_{0,1},\dots,\bfs_{0,n_p} \}$.
 For each simulation experiment, we simulated $N = 2000$ synthetic observations by sampling without replacement from the $n_p$ simulated process values, and adding measurement error with variance $\sigma^2_\epsilon = 0.01$ (see \eqref{eq:obs}).

-We compare our modeling approach to three other spatial process models.
+We compare our modeling approach to four other spatial process models.
 The first, which we refer to as GP$_\text{stat}$, is a mean zero stationary Gaussian process model with a Mat{\'e}rn covariance function

-where $h = \|\bfs_i - \bfs_j\|, \bfs_i, \bfs_j \in D$, and where $\mathcal{K}_{\phi_3}$ is the modified Bessel function of the second kind and order $\phi_3$.
+where $h = \|\bfs_i - \bfs_j\|, \bfs_i, \bfs_j \in D$, and where $\mathcal{K}_{\phi_3}$ is the modified Bessel function of the second kind of order $\phi_3$.
 The second model we consider, which we refer to as GP$_{\text{nonstat}}$, has a nonstationary Mat\'ern covariance function \citep{paciorek2006spatial}, where the parameters are spatially varying.
-Specifically, we model the spatially varying parameters as an inverse distance weighting, done using a squared exponential kernel, of parameter values at a few spatial nodes; details on our construction are given in Appendix \ref{sec:appendix_A} (see also \cite{li2019efficient} and \cite{nag2024_NS_Matern} for a similar model construction).
+Specifically, we model the spatially varying parameters as an inverse distance weighting, done using a squared exponential kernel, of parameter values at a few spatial nodes; details of our construction are given in Appendix \ref{sec:appendix_A} (see also \cite{li2019efficient} and \cite{nag2024_NS_Matern} for a similar model construction).
 In these simulations studies we use two nodes: $(-0.25, -0.25)'$ and $(0.25,0.25)'$.
-We also compare to the SIWGP process model, which we refer to as \( \text{GP}_{\text{deepspat}} \), and which represents the true data-generating process for $Y_1(\cdot)$.
-For both $Y_1(\cdot)$ and $Y_2(\cdot)$ we use the same architecture for \( \text{GP}_{\text{deepspat}} \), which comprises two axial warping units (one for each spatial coordinate), nine radial basis functions units, and a M{\"o}bius transformation.
+We also compare to the SIWGP process model, which we refer to as \( \text{GP}_{\text{deepspat}} \), and which represents the true process model for $Y_1(\cdot)$.
+For both $Y_1(\cdot)$ and $Y_2(\cdot)$ we use the same architecture for \( \text{GP}_{\text{deepspat}} \), which comprises two axial warping units (one for each spatial coordinate), nine radial basis functions, and a M{\"o}bius transformation.
+Lastly, we compare our modeling approach with DeepKriging \citep{nag2024bivariatedeepkriginglargescalespatial}, a spatially dependent deep neural network architecture suitable for modeling nonstationary spatial processes.